What millennials think of Putin's Russia

 - What does this generation think of Russia's past and future?

 (CNN)They were born in the New Russia, after the old Soviet Union had collapsed.
-They've grown up in a different country from their parents and known just the one president all their lives.
+They've grown up in a different country from their parents and known just one real leader all their lives.

 I'm talking with students on their way to classes at the prestigious Moscow State University -- Russia's Harvard.
 This group of friends all are studying geology, preparing to work in the oil and gas business.
 All of them speak fluent English and almost all are eager to try it out with me.